High Court of Australia Building: Interior

+Artwork

 Specially commissioned art works complement the public hall as applied finishes or are integrated into the building's detailing.
 Included are the water feature designed by Robert Woodward, murals by Jan Senbergs forming an integral part of the public hall, doors at entry to Court 1 designed by Les Kossatz and George Baldessin and a wax mural by Bea Maddock in the public hall outside Courtroom 1.
 Photographic portraits of all Chief Justices and Justices who have sat on the Court since its inception are displayed along the wall outside Courtroom No. 1.

-The building was completed in 1980 and opened by Queen Elizabeth II, on 26 May 1980.
-The Court and its Principal Registry were immediately transferred to the new building and the first sitting in this location took place in June 1980.
-The majority of the court's sittings have been held in Canberra since then.